dragonmark/util/README.md

 So `/props/dpp.props` is my properties file.
 But `test.default.props` is the properties file that contains properties used in tests.

+Both names, `prod` and `production` are recognized as production modes.

 The properties file contains a single S-expression (usually a map) with all the properties.
 In `dev` mode, the file is checked every second for updates.
 In non-dev mode, it's checked every minute for changes.